TrueAbility/cybersecurity/PLAN.md

 ## Disaster Recovery

-Our core infrastructure is designed to withstand datacenter outages and remain online in full service using best practices for cloud deployments.
-Our system data is stored on further resilient cloud services with high reliability.
+Our core infrastructure is designed to withstand datacenter outages and remain online in full service using best practices for deployments.
+Our system data is stored on further resilient services with high reliability.
 See more in our [reliability practices](PRACTICES.md#reliability).

 But, we recognize that our services augment our customer development practices and are not critical to immediate customer operations.
 This takes a lower priority to data privacy and security.